 This frustration leads to distraction.
 The things you work on don’t get your full attention because you’re distracted by the things you don’t have time for.
 You try to sleep, but you can’t stop thinking about all the possibilities.
 Things that could be, if you just had more time.
 More energy.
 More resources.

-The closest thing to a solution I’ve managed to find is building intelligent production channels so that when you act upon something, your effort is immediately converted into value; each new effort builds upon prior efforts.
-In this way you’re able to be continuously productive without wearing yourself out, and you’re able to experiment more with side-projects and such without being pulled away from your primary focus of the day.
+The closest thing to a solution I’ve managed to find is building intelligent production channels so that when I act upon something, my effort is immediately converted into value; each new effort builds upon prior efforts.
+In this way I’m able to be continuously productive without wearing myself out, and I’m able to experiment more with side-projects and such without being pulled away from my primary focus of the day.

 This does mean taking some time to build said channels, but it doesn’t need to be a completed maneuver: build an audience, start a blog, and write a newsletter from time to time.
 From there, it’s just a matter of figuring out how to get the fruits of your labor out to the people who would find value in it, and pulling the plug on projects that neither give you long-term happiness nor produce enough value to be sustained economically.